-Decide whether to use MDS DHCP server or not.
-If the customer has an internal DHCP server, you can turn off MDS DHCP and let the local server handle it.
+Decide whether to use the Cloud-Link's DHCP server or not.
+If the customer has an internal DHCP server, you can turn off the Cloud-Link's DHCP and let the local server handle it.

 Warning: Make sure their existing DHCP server is not running on the existing router your replacing.
-If it is, prepare to replace it with another DHCP server or leverage MDS DHCP during cutover.
+If it is, prepare to replace it with another DHCP server or leverage the Cloud-Link's DHCP during cutover.

-- If using MDS DHCP, make sure static devices are outside of DHCP scope
+- If using the Cloud-Link's DHCP, make sure static devices are outside of DHCP scope.

-- ISP provided DNS servers are not recommend when on MDS
+- ISP provided DNS servers are not compatible with OmniNet services.

 4. DNS Server

-- If using an internal DNS server(s), AND using MDS DHCP: update the DNS server setting in the MDSMANAGER.com portal to use your internal DNS servers.
+- If using an internal DNS server(s), AND using the Cloud-Link DHCP: update the DNS server setting in the MDSMANAGER.com portal to use your internal DNS servers.

-- If using external DNS server(s) with MDS DHCP: Update your MDS DHCP server settings to your external DNS server of choice
+- If you are needing to use custom DNS server(s) with Cloud-Link DHCP: Update your Cloud-Link's DHCP server settings to your custom DNS server of choice

-- If using external DNS server(s) and not using MDS DHCP: Your existing DHCP server is managing this
+- If using external DNS server(s) AND NOT using Cloud-Link DHCP: Your existing DHCP server is managing this

 Review and find out what static devices customer has on site.
 Make sure to locate any devices that may need their static information updated at cutover time.
 (Printers, servers, network camera systems, etc.)

-Note: ISP provided DNS servers are not recommend when on MDS
+Note: ISP provided DNS servers are not recommend when on Cloud-Link